 - Due to this, it is difficult for Paul to help critique on final image quality throughout the workshop as-we-go

-- Scanning options may not be available for any post-processing workshops that Paul offers over the course of the trip
+- Scanning options may not be available for any post-processing sessions that Paul offers over the course of the trip

 Do I have to shoot every sunrise/sunset/night?